 Easter Week or Semana Santa is a beach holiday for most Mexicans.
 With the new Mazatlán – Durango highway there are more people enjoying the beach here than ever, with the expectation being around 500,000 visitors.
-As you can see from the panorama picture below, the beaches are plenty full.
-(Please click on the picture to enlarge it.)
+As you can see from the panorama picture above, the beaches are plenty full.

 With so many people in town it is a bit of a nightmare driving anywhere after 10 in the morning, but we just stay close to home for the week.
 This year the city has created a party zone on Wednesday through Saturday at Olas Altas that they call BandoDromo.
 Four or five bands play until the early hours of the morning and the beer drinking and dancing is isolated in this area.
 Tonight (Saturday) there are supposed to be fireworks, too!

 That leaves the rest of the malecón as a “family zone” without lots of partying and beer drinking.
 Traffic has been rerouted here and there with some success, but I don’t know first hand since we’ve been staying in Centro.

 Below is a picture from just North of the Fishermen’s Monument a week before Semana Santa and the one below that is from this afternoon.
 Quite a difference, wouldn’t you say?